dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 }
 ```

-We now have an authentication available in our Angular 2 ng2-dinos application!
+We now have authentication in our Angular 2 ng2-dinos app!

 ### Next Steps